+The Outfall pumps appeared functional and in good condition at the time of the inspection.

+Electrical equipment

-- The Outfall pumps appeared to be functional and in good condition. - Electrical equipment: - The motors, liquid rheostat system, and associated heat exchangers appeared to be in good condition.
-Liquid rheostat for Pump No. 6 was recently replaced and liquid rheostat for Pump No. 4 was installed and preparing for startup. - The wet well's concrete repairs have been completed. - The sodium hypochlorite feed system appeared to be in good condition - Deep Injection Well Pump Station
+- The motors, liquid rheostat system, and associated heat exchangers appeared to be in good condition.
+Liquid rheostat for Pump No. 6 and No.4 were replaced during the 2021 annual inspection. - The wet well's concrete repairs were completed. - The sodium hypochlorite feed system appeared to be in good condition. - Deep Injection Well Pump Station - The five pumps appeared functional and in good condition.
+The motors and supporting electrical equipment appeared to be in good condition.

-- The five pumps appeared to be functional and in good condition.
-The motors and supporting electrical equipment appeared to be in good condition. - The VFDs have been replaced and are operational.
+The VFDs were replaced and are operational.